BerkeleyAutomation/DART/README.md

-# Noise Injection for Imitation Learning
+# DART: Noise Injection for Imitation Learning

 The code is based on work by Michael Laskey, Jonathan Lee, Roy Fox, Anca Dragan, and Ken Goldberg.